Why would I need to soak hay, and how are some easy ways to do it?

 To make draining and clean up easier, make sure your drain is covered with some sort of mesh catch device.
 You can do the typical tip the bucket and wait, or you can line your bucket or tub with a haynet, and when you are ready to feed, just pull the net out.
 Tah-dah!

 If you feed your hay on the ground, be sure that if your horse doesn't eat all of it, you clean it up, it tends to get slimy, moldy, and generally gross pretty quickly.
+You may want to use a mat under the pile of damp hay.

 What's your best hay soaking tip?